spadgos/sublime-jsdocs/README.md

 You can leave either of these things [here][issues].

 ## Changelog ##
+- In progress
+  - `Ctrl+Enter` on a double-slash comment will now decorate that comment.
 - **v2.2.2**, *12 January 2012*
   - Separated JS and PHP completions files.
 PHP completions don't have brackets around type information any more.
   - PHP now uses `@var` (instead of `@type`) for documenting variable declarations.